gustavostuff/ppux/README.md

 <img src="img/readme_images/toolbars/sketch_canvas_toolbar.png" alt="Sketch canvas specialized toolbar">

 1. **Tolerance (- / value / +)** - pixel-diff grouping for Generate (0-32).
 When linked, changing tolerance live-regenerates the pattern table.
 2. **Generate** - packs the paint canvas into up to 256 unique patterns and applies them to the linked pattern table.
-If none is linked, offers to create one named from the sketch.
 Highlights when pixels changed since the last pack.
 3. **Export CHR** - writes a 4KB CHR bank (256 tiles) beside the project/ROM folder (needs a successful Generate).
 4. **Export nametable** - writes a 1024-byte `.nam` (960 tiles + 64 attribute bytes).
 5. **Pattern table link** - left-click to link, jump to, or unlink a **Pattern table**.
 6. **Palette link handle** - right-drag onto a **sketch-mode** ROM palette (or left-click for a menu).
-Turns **green** when linked.
 Needed for live multi-palette preview and Gallery ROM colors.

 </td>
 </tr>